FriendlyNeighborhoodShane/MinMicroG/README.md

  - Permission files for all of this
  - An addon.d file to backup/restore everything on a rom flash

+The available `MinAddon` variants are:

-The things included in the `MinimalIAP` zip are:
+The things included in the `Playstore` zip are:
- - MicroG (GMSCore, GSFProxy, Maps APIv1) (from MicroG FDroid repo)
  - Google Play store (modded for IAPs by Setialpha)
- - Some Google DRM jars (From OpenGApps GitHub repo)
  - Permission files for all of this
  - An addon.d file to backup/restore everything on a rom flash